MartijnKok/Portfolio/README.md

 ### Planning
 During the whole project scrum (in Azure devops) see https://dev.azure.com/Wheeeeeeeeeeeeeeels/wheels/_boards/board/t/wheels%20Team/Stories_m_, was used to plan our project.
 Everyday at 9:30 the whole group had a standup meeting where we said what we did the day before and what we were going to do that day.
 This kept the whole team updated on what everybody was doing and how far everybody was with their part.
 Every 2 weeks the whole group did a retrospective and a planned the next sprint of two weeks.
 For the retrospective we discussed what we wanted to keep/remove/improve in our project, this helped us to improve how we worked in the project.
 During the sprint planning we made all user stories together and used scrum poker to determine how much work a specific user story was.
 This was done because the workload in the beginning project wasn't equally divided.
+For planning the internal and external presentations we tried to give everybody the same workload, so that everybody did atleast 2 presentations.

 ## Predictive Analytics